berkeley-cdss/curriculum-guide/technology/troubleshooting_tips_students.md

-# Tips to Use Datahub
+# Tips to Use DataHub

 ## About the UC Berkeley DataHub: